The Parable of the Prodigal Son

 Luke 15:13

 His objective was to reach a "far country."
 No place nearer home was exciting enough to fulfill his dreams.
 He sought a place renowned as a capital of sinful pursuits, an ancient marketplace of vice comparable to such modern resorts as Las Vegas, New Orleans, and Miami Beach.
 Jesus' hearers probably thought of Greece as a far country catering especially to pleasure seekers.
-Once the young man arrived, wherever his destination, he did not wait awhile and test the waters.
+Once the young man arrived at his destination, he did not wait awhile and test the waters before he entered its social life.
 Rather, he immediately gave a green light to every lustful desire in his heart, and his new religion, pursued with unbridled heart's devotion, was having fun.

 The result was predictable.
-There is no faster way to lose money than to become an enthusiastic customer of corrupt merchandise and entertainment.
+There is no faster way to lose money than to become an enthusiastic consumer of evil merchandise and corrupt entertainment.
 So, all the young man's substance quickly wasted away.

-2. A wasted life.
+- A wasted life.
 The second step in the path of sin is to enter a dream world that seems to provide every heart's desire when in fact it is draining away God-given life, usually at a slow enough rate, just drop by drop, that the victim does not realize what is happening.
 Sin is an efficient bloodsucker.
 At least during moments of greatest thrill, the young man was able to convince himself that he was having a wonderful time.
-But as day followed day, he came to regret waking up in the morning, for new sunlight was shadowed by loneliness and depression, and, even at night, in the midst of revelings, his heart was not free from a sense of bleakness that refused to go away.
+But as day followed day, he came to regret waking up in the morning, for new sunlight was shadowed by loneliness and depression, and, even at night in the midst of revelings, his heart was not free from a sense of bleakness that refused to go away.
 Sometimes he caught a glimpse of scorn in the faces of those posing as friends.
 And all the while, his wealth was shrinking.
 He did his best to ignore tomorrow's doom, when the last penny would be gone, but fear began to haunt his nights and trouble his days.
 The amount of joy was diminishing, while the amount of waste was increasing.
 Waste, waste, and more waste.
 And he could not suppress a growing awareness that in return for everything he had thrown away, he had gained nothing.
-Instead of becoming a meaningful life set in the midst of loving people and devoted to purposes giving deep and lasting satisfaction, his life now limped unsteadily from one momentary pleasure to the next, getting weaker all the time, ever more on the verge of collapse.
+Instead of finding a meaningful life set in the midst of loving people and devoted to purposes giving deep and lasting satisfaction, he was now limping unsteadily from one momentary pleasure to the next.
+He felt his mind and body getting weaker all the time, ever more on the verge of collapse.

 And when he had spent all, there arose a mighty famine in that land; and he began to be in want.